 It is also helpful to have a lawyer assist you, particularly when you are seeking a restraining order.
-You can find a lawyer using the New Jersey Bar’s website.
+You can find a lawyer through New Jersey county bar associations’ lawyer referral services.
 If you cannot afford a lawyer, information about free- and low-cost legal help is available from Legal Services of New Jersey at (732) 572-9100.

 How to Get Protection